 User eXperience Design (UXD) Concentration

 Our UX Design concentration prepares you for a career as a UX professional!
 Courses include topics like UX foundations; interface and interaction design; usability testing; and UX analytics.
-The concentration consists of the five core BSIS courses, the following four concentration courses, and one capstone project:
+The concentration consists of the five core BSIS courses, the following four concentration courses, and one capstone project.
+A full list of all course requirements for the BSIS, UXD concentration can be found in the UTK Catalog.

 Data, Information Management, and Analytics (DIMA) Concentration

 Pursue a career in story telling with data.
 Courses featured include data analysis/visualization, database management, and more!
-This concentration consists of the five core BSIS courses, the following four concentration courses, and one capstone project:
+This concentration consists of the five core BSIS courses, the following four concentration courses, and one capstone project.
+A full list of all course requirements for the BSIS, DIMA concentration can be found in the UTK Catalog.

 - INSC 384 – Database Design